 Motoring and Vehicle Crime

 Oliver has a particular specialism in defending fatal road traffic offences and has become a leader in this field.
-He has defended numerous high profile cases throughout the country, which has given him a particular understanding of the pressures defendants face and how press interest, judges and juries can be managed.
+He has defended numerous high profile death by dangerous cases throughout the country, which has given him a particular understanding of the pressures defendants face and how press interest can be managed.
+He has an instinctive understanding of the core issues that matter to juries in deciding these highly emotive cases.

 Oliver has developed an in depth understanding of all forms of expert evidence in this area including collision investigation, medical defences and tachograph analysis.
 He has also defended in many vehicle related frauds.